 - MatLab, SAS

 - Big data modeling

-You need to have effective communication (mostly verbal) to deal with the team and many team members who are from different domains and help you achieve the goal of the firm – client satisfaction.
-For communicating well, you need to know how to listen to the people who are hardcore in their domain and can help you in your work of understand pattern of vast algorithm.
+It would be best if you had effective communication (mostly verbal) to deal with the team and many team members who are from different domains and help you achieve the goal of the firm – client satisfaction.
+To communicate well, you need to know how to listen to people who are hardcore in their domain and can help you in your work to understand the pattern of a vast algorithm.